monicahq/monica/README.md

 There are multiple ways of getting started with Monica:

-1. You can use our hosted-version at [https://monicahq.com](https://monicahq.com).
+1. You can use [our Hosted version](https://monicahq.com).
 This is the simplest way to use Monica.
-1. You can install it on your server by following the [installation instructions here](/docs/installation/readme.md).
+1. You can install it on your own server by following the [installation instructions here](/docs/installation/readme.md).
 There are no limitations on Monica if you install it on your own server.
+    * The downloadable version will always be the most complete version – the same as offered on the paid plan on the Hosted version.
+    * Self-hosted will always be completely free with no strings attached and you will be in complete control.

 1. You can deploy straight on Platform.sh [![Deploy with Platform.sh](https://platform.sh/images/deploy/deploy-button-lg-blue.svg)](https://console.platform.sh/projects/create-project/?template=https%3A%2F%2Fgithub.com%2Fmonicahq%2Fmonica&amp;utm_campaign=deploy_on_platform&amp;utm_medium=button&amp;utm_source=affiliate_links&amp;utm_content=https%3A%2F%2Fgithub.com%2Fmonicahq%2Fmonica)

 ### Requirements